 Thinking about designing a chair but struggling with determining the dimensions and angles that will guarantee maximum comfort?
 Then let us introduce you to the guidelines established by the furniture industries.
 Keep in mind that they apply to an average-size 5' 10" adult sitting in an upright position.
 You may need to adjust the dimensions and angles slightly depending on the intended user’s size and shape.

-Also, to help with your visual understanding of chair design, we letter-keyed the guidelines for the seat, back, and armrest dimensions and angles to the drawings below.
+Also, to help with your visual understand- ing of chair design, we letter-keyed the guidelines for the seat, back, and armrest dimensions and angles to the drawings above and right.
 Now, try them out for a chair that looks right and feels great.

 A For the occupant’s feet to rest flat on the floor with a knee angle of 90–100°, locate the seat 16–18" above the floor.
 If the chair will have a cushion, account for its compressed thickness in the seat height by subtracting half the cushion’s thickness.

 B To allow clearance between the seat’s front edge and the occupant’s legs, make the seat 15–18" deep.